wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/syscheck.rst

 ``auto_ignore``
 ---------------

-Specifies if syscheck will ignore files that change too often (after the third change)
+Specifies whether or not syscheck will ignore files that change too many times (after the third change)

 .. topic:: Default value